WHOIGit/nes-lter-growth-grazing-chl/methods.md

 The chl\_grazing\_experiment\_chl\_conc_clean.m Matlab script is used to perform the 2nd step of the cleaning based on the Chl-a concentrations.
 This second step is based on 2 criteria:
 1. All negative Chl-a conc are flagged as questionable/suspect with iode\_quality\_flag = 3
-2. For each station/depth/treatment/triplicate values: Each triplicate value should stand in the +/- 2 x %CV of the mean values of the triplicate with a QC flag = 1. %CV is considered as the mean %CV obtained on a given type of filter (GFF/10µm) at T0 and at TF.
+2. For each station/depth/treatment/triplicate value: Each triplicate value should stand in the +/- 2 x %CV of the mean value of the triplicate with a QC flag = 1. %CV is considered as the mean %CV obtained on a given type of filter (GFF/10µm) at T0 and at TF.
-All the values that don't fit these criteria are flagged as questionable with iode\_quality\_flag = 3 All the other values are flagged as good with iode\_quality\_flag = 1
+All the values that don't fit these criteria are flagged as questionable with iode\_quality\_flag = 3.
+All the other values are flagged as good with iode\_quality\_flag = 1

 Input: CRUISE-chl-grazing-experiments-fofa-clean.csv files